 The Bitcoins Wealth Club is a new system that’s launched promising its users whopping profits of around $65k per day & it claims to make Bitcoin mining easier than ever enabling everybody to make money.

-But the problem is I’ve seen a whole bunch of similar Bitcoin opportunities last over the past few months & none have delivered on their promises – so is this one legit or is Bitcoins Wealth Club a scam?
+But the problem is that I’ve seen a whole bunch of similar Bitcoin opportunities last over the past few months & none have delivered on their promises, so, is this one actually legit?

 The Bitcoins Wealth Club is a new MLM opportunity that’s been getting promoted by a couple of top marketers in the online marketing industry & it claims to be the biggest Bitcoin opportunity ever.

 Usually, I brush these things off almost immediately because all of the previous systems I’ve seen that have consisted of both cryptocurrency investing & recruiting have turned out to be nothing but Ponzi scams…

 However with this one getting promoted by some top marketers it’s made me take a little bit of a closer look to see what’s going on – is it a genuine opportunity or are they too now just trying to cash in?

 That’s what I’ll be getting to the bottom of in this review.

 But with some bold claims like “profits of $65k per day” I won’t be getting my hopes up…

 The Bitcoins Wealth Club is a network marketing opportunity which will see you purchasing into the program in Bitcoin & then making money by recruiting other people into the opportunity.

 The reason they’re claiming that you’ll be able to make substantial profits of around $65k per day is that being a network marketing company you’re able to earn from the efforts of others as well as your own.
 Well, the efforts of the other people you recruit into the opportunity at least.